Disease, Signalling and Drug Targets, 2016-2017

 When foreign students follow the Minor, all lectures and exams will be in English; students may however answer in Dutch.

-This Minor is particularly suitable for students in Bio-Pharmaceutical Sciences, Biology, Biomedical Sciences and Life Science & Technology.
-Moreover, the course ‘Thema Effecten van Geneesmiddelen 1’, ‘Life Sciences’, or an equivalent course must be completed successfully before the start of the Minor (see Appendix 3 of the Education and Exam regulation BSc Programmes (OER)).
+Admission criteria apply to this Minor (see Appendix 3 of the Education and Exam regulation BSc Programmes (OER)).
+This Minor is particularly suitable for students in Bio-Pharmaceutical Sciences, Biology, Biomedical Sciences and Life Science & Technology who have successfully completed their first-year examination (Propedeuse).
+In addition, the course ‘Thema Effecten van Geneesmiddelen 1’, ‘Life Sciences’, or an equivalent course must have been successfully completed before the start of the Minor.

-Other students from Technical University Delft or Erasmus University Rotterdam can register via the Application Form (available on this website from May 1st until May 31st 2015).
+- Non LST-students from the Technical University Delft (TUD) or the Erasmus University Rotterdam (EUR) may register via the Application Form (available on this website from May 1st until May 31st 2016).
+For this category of students a maximum of 13 places is available in the minor DSDT.
 From June 1st on, these students can register via the Minor Coordinator.
-All other students should always apply via the Minor Coordinator between May 1st and June 15th 2015.

 Coordinator: Prof. Dr. B. van de Water